popmedic/ios-arpviewer/README.md

 # ios-addrmacviewer
-An iOS app that shows all IPs and MAC addresses on the local network.
+An iOS app that shows ARP table of device.